Mosque of the Three Doors: Architecture

 The architectural design of the Aghlabids can be characterized from the inheritance of the local architectural tradition and the simultaneous recognition of the Abbasid metropolitan styles and techniques.
 The mosque is fronted by three doors framed by horseshoe arches that resemble that of the Great Mosque of Uqba.
 The arches rest on reused ancient columns engaged into the wall.
 The façade above these arches is carved with floral motifs and with Arabic inscriptions written in Kufic script.
 This decorated façade is unique among the surviving monuments of this period.
 According to scholar Mourad Rammah, it is the oldest decorative façade in Islamic architecture.

 The mosque contains a prayer hall with a slightly irregular but almost square floor plan with four columns dividing it into three naves or aisles, covered by a total of nine vaults.
 A basic mihrab niche is embedded in the qibla wall.
-On the northeast corner of the mosque is a square-based minaret which is a later addition from the Hafsid era, with a design derived from Andalusi-Moorish architecture (which had spread across the region during the Almohad period).
+On the northeast corner of the mosque is a square-based minaret, which is a later addition from the Hafsid era, with a design derived from Andalusi-Moorish architecture that had spread across the region during the Almohad period.
 The minaret's double-arched windows are framed with decorative tilework.